gunshi/gunshi.github.io/content/post/MILA/index.md

 ---
-title: 'Graduated from MILA'
+title: 'I Graduated from MILA'
-subtitle: 'I Graduated from the Research Master's program in Machine Learning at MILA'
+subtitle: "I Graduated from the Research Master's program in Machine Learning at MILA"
-summary: 'I Graduated from the Research Master's program in Machine Learning at MILA'
+summary: "I Graduated from the Research Master's program in Machine Learning at MILA"
 authors:
 - admin
 tags: